kiptubei/ROR-Netflixer/README.md

 # ROR-Netflixer

-This project is a twiiter like social media site that allows fans of the movie streaming site 'Netflix', to meet and leave their opinions on various shows airing on the platform
+This project is a twitter like social media site that allows fans of the movie streaming site 'Netflix', to meet and leave their opinions on various shows airing on the platform

 # Project Development Paths

-* Setup github workflows,RSpec,linters
+- Setup github workflows,RSpec,linters

-* Setup postgresql as default database
+- Setup postgresql as default database

-* UI development via bootstrap
+- UI development via bootstrap

-* Database schema and Model creation
+- Database schema and Model creation

-* Sessions to manage logins
+- Sessions to manage logins

-* Controllers for actions
+- Controllers for actions

-* Tests
+- Tests

-* Deployment instructions
+- Deployment instructions